collaborativebioinformatics/Differential_Expression_and_Variant_Association/README.md

 ### How to use this tool!
 #### Getting Started
 Gather the above inputs.
 To be able to use the multiple correspondance analysis, the differential expression data needs to be in a categorical form.
 Setting that up is easy enough!
-To get your data into the appropriate input, use (hopefully a script here for user).
-#### Optional Analysis
-If one wants to include drug target information or pathways analysis, use the enrichr pipeline provided to add these factors into your MCA input.
+To get your data into the appropriate input, use the enrichr pipeline provided.
+It will also add additional factors into your MCA input.
 Now we're ready to start the set up and push your data through!
 #### First Time Using? -- Create the conda environment